 Tips for Managing Your Dental Office Recare and Reminders

-Last Updated on September 24, 2023 by Anna Baumann
+Last Updated on August 17, 2024 by Anna Baumann

 Tips for Managing Your Dental Office Recare and Reminders

 Dental office Recare systems and appointment reminders were once done 100% manually via phone calls, postcards, and letters.
 Now we have patient communication software that integrates with our patient management software to automate patient contacts.
 I love these systems!
 They are super helpful and save the front desk team a lot of time.
 Although we occasionally need manual intervention, the workload is much less when we take advantage of automation.
 And most patients prefer text and email messages over phone calls and paper mail.
 But what’s the best way to set them up?
-After years of trial and error, I have a few formulas that work well for me.
+After years of trial and error, I devised a few formulas that work well for me.
 Every practice is different so if you don’t like my preferences, use them as a starting point to find what works best for you.
 Here are my tips for managing your dental office Recare and reminders:

 The Dental Office Recare System